mashijie1028/Happy-CGCD/README.md

 # Happy: A Debiased Learning Framework for Continual Generalized Category Discovery

-Official implementation of our paper: **Happy: A Debiased Learning Framework for Continual Generalized Category Discovery [NeurIPS 2024]**
+Official implementation of our NeurIPS 2024 paper: **Happy: A Debiased Learning Framework for Continual Generalized Category Discovery [[arXiv]](https://arxiv.org/abs/2410.06535)**

 We study the under-explored setting of continual generalized category discovery (C-GCD) as follows: